it-jhack/jhacks-tldr/youtube/20250920 7bvBVBy_CrM theo - I hate JavaScript (JS DateTime is so, so cursed).md

 ---

-TLDR: Essential guidelines for JavaScript and TypeScript developers on effective date and time management, especially for client-side and database interactions.
+TLDR: Essential guidelines for JavaScript and TypeScript developers on effective date and time management.

 1.  **Avoid Native `Date` for Complex Operations:**
     The native JavaScript `Date` object is notoriously quirky and inconsistent, especially with parsing and time zone handling.
 While you can use `new Date()` to get the current timestamp, avoid direct manipulation, formatting, or parsing of user-provided dates with it.